MMPI®-2 The Minnesota Report™: Reports for Personnel Settings

 Convenient, Flexible Administration and Scoring

-With the Revised Personnel System, you can choose the administrative options that best fit your situation, including:
+With the Reports for Personnel Settings, you can choose the administrative options that best fit your situation, including:

 Scoring and/or Reporting Options